patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/card/card.md

 Use cards to:
 - To visually group content or distinguish information from the rest of a page’s content.
 Examples include dashboards and catalog views.
 - To organize content in layouts with multiple columns or grids.
-- To compare separate groups of information, and make it selectable or clickable
+- To compare separate groups of information, and make it selectable or clickable.
 - To make media easier to scan, such as images or videos.

 ### When not to use